Doctors Test Bacterial Smear After Cesarean Sections To Bolster Babies' Microbiomes

 In fact, medical groups such as the American College of Obstetrics and Gynecology warn women against doing this.
 "While there are data to suggest that there may be some scientific plausibility to the concept, it is not without significant risks," says Neil Silverman, a clinical professor of obstetrics and gynecology at the UCLA School of Medicine, who represents ACOG.
 The group notes that mothers also transfer microbes to their newborns through skin-to-skin contact and breastfeeding.

-So Vukadinovich was thrilled when she found out she could be part of the first study the Food and Drug Administration is allowing to rigorously test whether the procedures is safe and helps improve babies' health.
+So Vukadinovich was thrilled when she found out she could be part of the first study the Food and Drug Administration is allowing to rigorously test whether the procedure is safe and helps improve babies' health.

 "Who knows what's going to happen with the results?
 But if it does show something positive, I just think that would be great for kids and parents," she says.